eclipse-cdt-cloud/cdt-cloud-blueprint/PUBLISHING.md

 6. If there was a Theia release, review breaking changes, new built-ins, and sample applications, and update code as necessary.

-After completing these steps, open a PR with your changes.
-Merging the PR automatically triggers a preview release.
+7. After completing these steps, open a PR with your changes.

+8. The PR will trigger a verification build that generates two zip files with mac artifacts.
+Download these zips and replace them in this pre-release: <https://github.com/eclipse-theia/theia-ide/releases/tag/pre-release>.
+These unsigned dmgs will be used as input for the Jenkins build.

+9. Merging the PR automatically triggers a preview release, so make sure step 8 is fully completed before merging.

 ## 3. Preview, Testing, and Release Process